 April 10, 2017Sub-Saharan Africa

 A policy of combating kleptocracy across sub-Saharan Africa would strengthen the national security of the United States, and the Donald J. Trump administration should start with Nigeria and South Africa.

 A renegotiated North American Free Trade Agreement could set the gold standard for digital free trade, an opportunity the Trump administration should not miss.

 Companies should disclose instances of cyber-enabled intellectual property theft.
 Disclosure requirements would give companies greater incentives to protect their intellectual property and allow investors to make better-informed decisions.

 October 1, 2019Human Trafficking

-Human trafficking can fuel conflict, drive displacement, and undercut the ability of international institutions to promote stability.
+Human trafficking can fuel conflict, drive displacement, and undercut the ability of institutions to promote stability.
 The United States should reduce human trafficking in conflict and terrorism-affected contexts while promoting peace and stability.

 December 2, 2016Financial Markets

 Steven A. Tananbaum Senior Fellow for International Economics Robert Kahn writes that financial markets rallied following the U.S. election, on hopes that President-Elect Donald J. Trump’s fiscal stimulus and deregulation initiatives would spur corporate profits and growth.
 Perhaps so, but a strong case could be made for the opposite: that Trump’s economic agenda will prove disruptive to trade and growth, face growing headwinds in Congress, and exert a contractionary impact on the U.S. economy.